bandithijo/odoo-docker-compose/README.md

   logs db                Logs the odoo-postgres container
 ```

-So, I don't need to use the long docker compose command anymore.
+So, you don't need to use the long docker compose command anymore.

 Just run `make start` to compose up, `make stop` to compose down, `make restart` to compose restart and so on.